Programs & Strategies

 - Model Programs

 - Leadership Programs

-An alternative route to graduation for eligible students who may not graduate with their cohort group because of credit deficiency, low grade point average, or being overage for the grade.
-The program is not an option for early exit, it is designed to help students who fall behind graduate with their kindergarten cohorts and receive a State of Florida High School Performance-Based Diploma.
+This alternative route to graduation for eligible students who may not graduate with their cohort group because of credit deficiency, low grade point average or being overage for the grade.
+The program is not an option for early exit; it is designed to help students who fall behind graduate with their kindergarten cohorts and receive a State of Florida High School Performance-Based Diploma.